Squad Leadership

 Board Member: John Skinner:

-John is an EMS Captain with the squad and has substantial leadership
+John is a former EMS Captain with the squad and has substantial leadership

 experience with rescue operations and command structure.